top of page

 • Avoid putting on eye makeup.
 It could interfere with the proper imaging of the corneal maps and might lead to missing some details.

-• When scheduling an appointment with a refractive surgeon, make sure to take with you all your medical history documents.
+• When scheduling an appointment with a refractive surgeon for laser correction, take all your medical history documents.
 Especially past glasses prescriptions, eyedrops (if you are using any), and current glasses.

 If your myopia (nearsightedness) is constantly worsening, you may not be a suitable candidate for laser correction.
 Still, you should have a consultation with an eye doctor for your eye health.